demisto/content/Packs/TeamCymru/README.md

 ### Key Features

-- Explore the communication data to identify commonalities between IPs, identify compromised hosts, and uncover other indications of an attack.
+- Explore the communication data to identify commonalities between IP addresses, identify compromised hosts, and uncover other indications of an attack.
 - Access to NetFlow communications, Whois information, PDNS, X509 certificates, and fingerprinting details.
 - Supports both IPv4 and IPv6 address queries.
 - Provides real-time threat intelligence and helps in identifying and mitigating potential security threats.